joeatbayes/http-stress-test/README.md

    *  Regex must not match to check proper filtering.
    *  Response code checking

+*   *Easily parsed output to allow easy integration with CICD pipelines.*

-*  Output shows test ID and status for every test ran making it easy to integrate into a CICD pipeline. *Easily parsed output to allow easy integration with CICD pipelines.*
+   *  Output shows test ID and status for every test ran making it easy to integrate into a CICD pipeline.